Share this

 how capillary blood microsampling is changing addiction recovery

-From 10 or 20 microliters of biological fluid, leading scientists, researchers, and professionals can yield a lot of information, a lot of innovation, and a whole lot of hope.
+From 10 or 20 microliters of blood, leading scientific researchers, toxicology labs and addiction treatment professionals can yield a lot of information, a lot of innovation, and a whole lot of hope.

 Share this